Access & Policies

 The Women & Leadership Archives (WLA) is open to the public for research.
 Appointments are encouraged, but not required.
-Phone, email, and fax inquiries are also welcomed.
+Phone and email are also welcomed.

 Materials are made available to researchers in the reading room of the WLA on the third floor of Piper Hall.
 Because archival materials are often unique and fragile, they do not circulate.
 All reading room rules are designed to protect materials for future use, thus no pens, food or drink are allowed.

 For security purposes, the reading room is under electronic surveillance.

 If you have never visited an archives before, or feel you need a refresher about doing research in an archives, we recommend you take a look at this Guide to Effective Research by the Society of American Archivists.
 This is an excellent guide to doing research in an archives and is incredibly helpful to read before visiting the archives to ensure you make the most of your trip.

 Click here to download a PDF version of the following Use Fees and Guidelines.

 Researchers may use their own cameras to take pictures of documents free of charge, provided these images will only be used for research purposes.

 The cost for photocopies is $.25 per page, plus postage and handling if mailed ($5.00 minimum).
 All photocopies are made two-sided to reduce waste.
 Photocopies can also be scanned an emailed for $.25 per page.
 Copies of entire books, manuscript collections, or record groups is not allowed.
 High resolution scanned documents and photographs cost $3.00 per scan and can be emailed to one email address, one time.
 If saved to a disk, each CD is $5.00 in addition to the cost of scanning and/or mailing.